scrallex/score/docs/weather_signal_pipeline.md

    - Open at the previous close.
    - Close one unit higher if the bit is `1`, otherwise one unit lower.
    - Set `high`/`low` to bracket the open/close by ±0.05.
-   - Increase volume monotonically to keep the QFH kernel’s volume filters permissive.
+   - Increase volume monotonically to keep the manifold kernel’s volume filters permissive.

 The notebook’s `bits_to_candles` helper writes the resulting list to `analysis/weather/<STATION>_<DATE>.candles.json`.
 In production you can feed actual station metrics as `open/high/low/close` values instead of synthetic ones as long as the bit logic remains encoded in the candle features.